MirrorNetworking/Mirror/doc/Guides/Communications/RemoteActions.md

 Commands functions must have the prefix “Cmd”.
 This is a hint when reading code that calls the command - this function is special and is not invoked locally like a normal function.

+>   Commands cannot be used directly as event handlers e.g. UI OnClick events, either by code or by inspector assignment.
+Create a separate method for the handler that calls the Command.

 ``` cs
 public class Player : NetworkBehaviour
 {